MaskRay/maskray.me/source/_posts/2020-11-15-explain-gnu-linker-options.md

 In my opinion, losing protection for the last page when the runtime page size is larger than common-page-size is not really an issue.
 Double mapping a page of up to max-common-page for the protection could cause undesired VM waste.
 Protecting `.got.plt` is the main purpose of `-z now`.
-Protecting a small portion of `.data.rel.ro` doesn't really make the program more secure, given that `.data` and `.bss` are so huge and full of attach targets.
+Protecting a small portion of `.data.rel.ro` doesn't really make the program more secure, given that `.data` and `.bss` are so huge and full of attack targets.
 If users are really anxious, they can set common-page-size to match their system page size.

 GNU ld's internal linker scripts place RELRO sections between `DATA_SEGMENT_ALIGN` and `DATA_SEGMENT_RELRO_END` (built-in functions).